go-swagger/go-swagger/README.md

 **Bootie Docs** is a simple [hugo](http://gohugo.io/) theme for documentation.
 The name "bootie" comes from [Bootstrap](http://getbootstrap.com/) CSS.

+You can see Demo and documents of **Bootie Docs** at http://key-amb.github.io/bootie-docs-demo/ .

 ## CONTENTS

 * [DEPENDENCIES](#dependencies)